How to watch Esports World Cup 2026: full guide

 Full schedule by game

 The EWC 2026 main event runs from July 6 to August 23 at the Paris Expo Porte de Versailles, with 25 tournaments spread across 24 games over seven weeks.
-Several Game Championships run in parallel across the Paris Expo halls.
+Four Game Championships run each week across the Paris Expo halls.

 Per-game bracket pages on Esport Agenda map to each title's EWC view: League of Legends, Counter-Strike 2, Valorant, Dota 2, Rocket League, and Rainbow Six Siege.
 Overwatch 2 and Call of Duty do not yet have a per-game EWC bracket page; follow them through the Overwatch hub and the Call of Duty hub until those bracket pages open.